LayneTrautmann/team2_cloud_computing_project/README.md

 # PA2 K8s Deployment – Current Status

 This repository contains the automation and application code we used to bring up the PA2 data pipeline.
-Tasks (a) and (b) from the assignment are complete, and task (c) is *almost* done—only the CNI plug‑in needs to be fixed so that all Kubernetes nodes report `Ready`.
+Docker/Kubernetes bootstrap (tasks a–c) is stable, the private registry plus image rollout (task d/h/i) is in place, and the pipeline pods can be redeployed end‑to‑end from our Ansible playbooks.

 ---